Our funding comes from our readers, and we may earn a commission if you make a purchase through the links on our website.

 Having a visual map gives the network admin amazing insights on how to adjust the wireless Access Points “APs” to improve signal coverage and avoid dead zones.
 Heatmaps can also help wireless engineers when doing a site survey and planning for capacity.

-Here's 6 of the Best WiFi Heatmap Software & Tools:
+The Best WiFi Heatmap Software & Tools

 Wifi Heatmap software automates the coverage mapping process.
 You need to upload an office plan or blueprint, walk around with the connected client to let the software collect data, and the software will automatically create the map.